ydlr/mix2nix/README.md

 ### Using generated expressions in your project

 You can import your generated package set into your own package definition like any other function.
-As example default.nix could look something like:
+An example default.nix could look something like:
 ```
 { pkgs ? import <nixpkgs> {} }: